elfeck/SGpp-wiki/OSX-(GCC-ICC).md

 -o tutorial
 ```
 To run the program, note that you have to set the `LD_LIBRARY_PATH`
-environment variable to include the SG++ library path:
+environment variable to include the SG⁺⁺ library path:
 ```console
 export DYLD_FALLBACK_LIBRARY_PATH ="/PATH_TO_SGPP/lib/sgpp:$DYLD_FALLBACK_LIBRARY_PATH "
 ./tutorial